bobokun/Qbittorrent-Scripts/README.md

 # Qbittorrent-Scripts

 ## DEPRECATED - The scripts in this repo are no longer updated/maintained.
 Please use our new script which adds a lot more features!
-Found here https://github.com/StuffAnThings/qbit_manage
+Found here [Qbit Management](https://github.com/StuffAnThings/qbit_manage)

 ## Please note that these scripts are tested by me for my use cases.
 They very well may work for you but I have not thoroughly tested these scripts under all conditions.
 Please test and use at your own risk.